Updated September 2019

 Recreational Marijuana in South Dakota

-Possession of any amount of marijuana is illegal in South Dakota.
+The use or possession of any amount of marijuana is illegal in South Dakota.
 Possession of any amount of dried flower marijuana is subject to as much as a $2,000 fine and a year in prison.
 Being caught in possession of over 2 ounces of dried flower is charged as a felony.
 Possession of any amount of hash or concentrates is a felony, punishable by 10 years in prison and a maximum fine of $20,000.